 Dermal, Cutaneous, or Skin Melanoma in Dogs

 These melanoma tumors grow on skin with hair.
-Unlike in people, in dog melanomas on the skin tend to be benign.
+Unlike in people, dog melanomas on the skin tend to be benign.

 These benign tumors are sometimes called melanocytomas.3 Dermal melanomas make up approximately 5% to 7% of all skin tumors15 and are more common in dark-haired dogs.
 They often look like either solitary, dark masses or are flat and wrinkly, but can also lack pigmentation altogether.15